Promote, Promote, Promote and then promote some more!

 - “call to action” such as Register as a bidder now, Purchase your event ticket today, Support the cause with a donation right now

 QR code is a matrix (square) bar-code that when scanned takes the user directly to the auction website.
 QR code is read by a camera on a smartphone or mobile device that is equipped with a reader.
 QR code generators are free and easy to find with a simple Google search.
 Create a QR code for your auction website and include the code on printed materials, emails to your audience

 Here is an example of a QR code that was created directing users to the Auctria DEMO auction website

 Using Video for Facebook is a Must Do

 Facebook videos are a MUST do to promote the auction fundraiser.
 Luckily Facebook has made this super simple.
 Ever notice how many videos you see on your Facebook thread?
 This is not a coincidence.
 FB algorithms are favoring videos and this can help gain attention for a fundraising auction.
-In advance have 3-10 photos chosen that you want use, This can be photos of last years auction event, current flyer or screenshots of the auction website.
+In advance have 3-10 photos chosen that you want to use, This can be photos of last year's auction event, current flyer, or screenshots of the auction website.
 Got more than 10 to share?
 Make a second or third video.
 Follow along for instructions on how to use Facebook to create and upload video.

 Timing of Posts